-In this work, a green and environmentally friendly processing route for LCO-LLZTO composite cathodes is shown.
-The water-based tape-casting process developed here allows the preparation of free-standing, dense, and homogeneous LCO-LLZTO composites.
+In this work, a green and environmentally friendly processing route for LCO-LLZTO composite cathodes was shown.
+The here developed water-based tape-casting process allows the preparation of free-standing, dense and homogeneous LCO-LLZTO composites.
 The optimization of the pressing and sintering of the cathode tapes in a Li2O-rich atmosphere reverses the water-induced LHX and stabilizes the rhombohedral LCO and cubic LLZTO phases.
-The resulting LCO-LLZTO interface are highly conductive and allow the cycling of the entire 100 μ m-thick composite cathode in a full cell with comparably high cycling stability.
+The resulting LCO-LLZTO interface are highly-conductive and allow the cycling of the entire 100 μm-thick composite cathode in a full cell with comparably high cycling stability.
 In total, an areal capacity of 3.12 mAh cm-2, corresponding to a specific capacity of 122 mAh g-1, is achieved.
-These electrochemical properties are promising and demonstrate the potential of water-based tapecasting of LCO-LLZTO composites.
-In conclusion, oxidebased ceramic Li-ion conductors with their high total conductivity and excellent chemical and electrochemical stability enable environmentally benign and scalable fabrication routes for next-generation solid-state Li batteries.
+These electrochemical properties are promising and demonstrate the potential of water-based tape-casting of LCO-LLZTO composites.
+In conclusion, oxide-based ceramic Li-ion conductors with their high total conductivity and excellent chemical and electrochemical stability enable environmentally benign and scalable fabricated routes for next-generation solid-state Li batteries.